shreevatsa/site/_posts/2018-11-17-div-test-iteration.md

 In the [previous post](divisibility-tests) (inspired by [this post on the mAnasa-taraMgiNI blog](https://manasataramgini.wordpress.com/2018/11/11/visualizing-the-hindu-divisibility-test/)), we considered the following procedure, which is said to be “a folk Hindu method that was known in South India”, and is also found in the “*Vedic Mathematics*” book:

 Given a number $p > 1$ not divisible by $2$ or $5$, let $k$ be the smallest number such that $ 10k - 1$ is divisble by $p$.
-Then, given any number $n$, repeatedly apply the following step:
+Then, given any positive integer $n$, repeatedly apply the following step:

 * Write $n$ as $n = 10b + a$ (i.e. let $a$ be the last digit of $n$ and $b$ everything but the last digit),
 * Replace $n$ with $n' = b + ka$.

 This procedure constitutes a divisibility test for $p$, but our interest this time is the procedure itself.
 We can form a directed graph with edges from $n$ to $n'$ for every $n$, and ask about this graph.
-That is, we can ask what happens to a number $n$ as we repeatedly apply this step?
+That is, we can ask: what happens to a number $n$ as we repeatedly apply this step?

 At [the end of the previous post](divisibility-tests.html#analysis-of-iteration-modulo-p), I mentioned that: